alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Withdrawal Agreement

-Use ‘Withdrawal Agreement’ if you’re referring to the legal document.
+Use 'Withdrawal Agreement' if you're referring to the legal document.

 Do not refer to the withdrawal agreement to let users know if: